automation-tasks-rs/cargo-auto/template_new_wasm/README.md

 [//]: # (auto_lines_of_code end)

-Hashtags: #rustlang #tutorial #pwa #wasm #webassembly
+Hashtags: #maintained #ready-for-use #rustlang #automation #workflow
-My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/automation-tasks-rs/tutorials_rust_wasm).
+My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).
+I recommend using the [CRDE - Containerized Rust Development Environment](https://github.com/automation-tasks-rs/docker_rust_development) to write Rust projects on Linux, isolated from your system.

 ## This template